Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Beyond internal reduction: after measuring and minimising their corporate water footprint, companies offset the remaining impact by funding external initiatives.

-Water Stewardship: frameworks such as the AWS Standard integrate offsetting into broader basin-governance strategies.
+Water stewardship: frameworks such as the Alliance for Water Stewardship (AWS) Standard integrate offsetting into broader basin-governance strategies.

 Types of offsetting projects